yentheng0110/tp/docs/UserGuide.md

 **Q2**: Can 24/7 clinics use BookBob?

 **A**: Yes, definitely.
-BookBoB is intended to support 24/7 clinics.
+BookBob is intended to support 24/7 clinics.
 Day Clinics are also welcomed to use BookBob.

 ---
 ## Command Summary